People

 Jenny Fang, MD, MS

 Jenny is a research specialist who received her MD and MS degrees from Shanghai Medical University, Shanghai.
 She previously worked on the pathogenesis and therapeutic treatment of pulmonary diseases, mainly focused on pneumonia, acute lung injury and ARDS.
-She recently joined Dr. Liao's group.
-In her free time, she enjoys hiking, traveling, and learning folk dance.
+In her free time, Jenny enjoys hiking, traveling, and learning folk dance.

 Sugandh Kumar, PhD